zinniadagla/tandoor-report/README.md

 ## Running it
 The notebook reads restaurant_data.xlsx from the same folder, so both files need to sit together.
 Run the notebook from top to bottom; it prints the tables in order and draws eight graphs.
-Requires: pandas, numpy, matplotlib, scipy.
+It requires pandas, numpy, matplotlib and scipy.

 ## Data
 daily_sales holds one row per calendar day with the date, day name, and revenue.
 Closed days carry no revenue and are marked as closures.
-Closed days are operational closures giving staff rest around busy festival periods, not holidays; festival days themselves appear as operating days. monthly_expenses holds the monthly cost lines used for the profit calculation in Section 6.
+These days are operational closures giving staff rest around busy festival periods, not holidays; festival days themselves appear as operating days. monthly_expenses holds the monthly cost lines used for the profit calculation in Section 6.
 All figures are pre-income-tax.
 Income tax is left out because rebate thresholds make tax liability